ArandomPersonHere/finalProject/BetaTesting.md

 ## beta tester #3  George

- - it's a lot to start with
+ - it's a lot to start with and there's a bit of information overload
+ - clairify keys

+    How I adjusted
+    - added a key counter in the info screen
     -